 This input signal provides the synchronization reference for the SPI interface.
 Instructions, addresses, or data input are latched on the rising edge of the SCK signal.
-Data output changes after the falling edge of SCK.
+Data output changes after the falling edge of SCK, in SDR commands, and after every edge in DDR commands.